albortino/CAI-Media-Analysis/README.md

 # CAI-Media-Analysis
 This project assists in media analysis for the lecture "Communicating AI" at Johannes Kepler University.
 It uses OLLAMA local LLMs to analyze PDF files and assist in research.
+The final outputs are documents for every article and a combined research summary.

 # Author
 Mathias Schneider, 12.01.2025